 “My wine is the ink I use to describe my land and myself, my soul is in it” – says Francesco, the young farmer we are visiting today.

 Valnerina is an area of outstanding natural beauty, famous for its cured meats, precious black truffles and the spectacular Marmore Falls, created by the Romans in 271 b.C.
 Its total height is 165 m (541 feet), making it the tallest man-made waterfall in the world.
-Wines were not normally associated with Valnerina but Francesco’s Winery is quickly changing this perception, with surprisingly fresh, natural wines.
+Wine has not normally been associated with Valnerina, until now but Francesco’s Winery is quickly changing this perception, with surprisingly fresh, natural wines.

-Today we are going to enjoy some of Valnerina’s highlights: a walk at Marmore Falls, lunch of local specialties at Osteria Baciafemmine in picture perfect Scheggino and Winery Tour with the wine-maker himself followed by tastings in the vineyards at sunset.
+Today we are going to enjoy some of Valnerina’s highlights: a walk at the Marmore Falls, lunch of local specialties at Osteria Baciafemmine in picture perfect Scheggino and Winery Tour with the wine-maker himself, followed by tastings in the vineyards at sunset.